How to Cite a PDF in APA, MLA & Chicago Style

 What happens when your detective work on a PDF file comes up empty?
 Do not despair.
 Every citation style has a protocol for missing information.

 When you encounter a difficult source, the goal is always to provide as much information as you can to help your reader find it.
-For more complex citation questions, resources like the EssayReply citation page can offer additional guidance on these unique cases.
+For more complex citation questions, resources like the EssayReply citation hub can offer additional guidance on these unique cases.